daronphang/coding_resources/javascript/arrays.md

-.map(function)                  // Creates new array containing results of applying function operation .filter(array => condition)     // Creates new array containing elements passing specified condition .reduce(function)               // Boils down all elements to one single value .find(function)                 // Same as filter but returns first element instead of new array .findIndex(function)
+.map(function)                  // Creates new array containing results of applying function operation .filter(array => condition)     // Creates new array containing elements passing specified condition .find(function)                 // Same as filter but returns first element instead of new array .findIndex(function)
 .some(function)                 // Same as .includes(), but function is a condition instead of equality